dt-apac-services/site/automationtraining/6-install-jes/index.md

 ## Install Job Executor Service

-The [job executor service (JES)](https://github.com/keptn-contrib/job-executor-service) is a very powerful Keptn service.
-Advantages include:
+The [job executor service (JES)](https://github.com/keptn-contrib/job-executor-service) is a very powerful Keptn service:

 - Run any container in response to a Keptn task
 - Serverless and lightweight (jobs created by JES only run as long as they're needed).
 Pods are not running when they aren't needed